 This course concentrates only on the initial verification of a new installation, additions to it and modifications involving a new circuit or consumer unit.
-It carries on where a Minor Works Certificate stops.
+It carries on where a Minor Works Certificate leaves off.
 It is a useful certificate for those wishing to register with a competent person scheme to install in domestic premises as it may help you when you join by removing the need to be observed performing inspection and testing for assessment by the competent person scheme (this is of course at the discretion of the competent person scheme).
-This is the certificate that will help you 'self certify'
+This is the certificate that will help you ‘self certify’ your work.

 Electricians wishing to undertake this course should be aware that a good knowledge of BS7671 is a prerequisite and if it has been a while since you underwent a regs course you might want to brush up your knowledge or even take the course again, as the initial verification course makes great use of your knowledge of the regs.

 It should be pointed out that although this is a stand alone course, it is often taken in conjunction with the EAL 600/4338/6 Periodic Inspection course.
 A considerable saving can be made by taking the combined course which includes both the Initial Verification and the Periodic Inspection and Testing.